edorejel/edorejel/README.md

 ### Other GTA Online DLC Concepts
 - - - __Software Development:__ [GTA Online K9 DLC]()
 - - - __Software Development:__ [GTA Online Police DLC]()
-- - - __Software Development:__ [GTA Online Full Blown Military Mayhem DLC]() *A central concept in this DLC would be establishing a Military Platoon.
+- - - __Software Development:__ [GTA Online Full Blown Military Mayhem DLC]() *This DLC concept will bring a "Call of Duty flair" to GTA Online.
+A central concept in this DLC would be establishing a Military Platoon.
 The Military Platoon would function similar to the SecuroServ Service.
 Another central concept would be including militias from other parts of the world.
 The players in GTA Online don't always have to be fighting Russians.
 The players in GTA Online could fight Chinese, or African warlords, for example.
 This DLC should not be confused with [Military Services Group](https://github.com/edorejel/edorejel/blob/main/README.md#the-military-group-services) in the [GTA Online Spy Satellite DLC](https://github.com/edorejel#gta-online-spy-satellite-dlc-concept).
 The concept of an elite military unit is not found in this DLC.
 Elite military units as a video game concept are found the [GTA Online Survive, Evade, Assault, Resist (SEAR) DLC]().*
     - - __Relevant Concept Research:__ Movie - [Missing in Action](https://en.wikipedia.org/wiki/Missing_in_Action_(film))
       - - - - - - - __Movie Trailer:__ [Missing in Action](https://www.youtube.com/watch?v=eeeBh7SD7dQ&ab_channel=RottenTomatoesClassicTrailers)
     - - __Relevant Concept Research:__ Movie - [Black Hawk Down](https://en.wikipedia.org/wiki/Black_Hawk_Down_(film))